sbleos/sbleos.github.io/README.md

 A new event or meeting is immediately added to the spreadsheet and will also show up on the home page.
 The number of events and total number of hours of each member is located at the footer.
 Admins can also delete events, which will remove it from the spreadsheet and the homepage.
 When entering attendance of a meeting, simply enter `1` for present (unless if the board decides to give hours for meetings, then enter the number of hours earned) and leave the cell blank for absent.

 > :warning: Deleting events will also delete the hours earned by volunteers.
-Once an event is delete, you cannot recover it and will have to create it again.
+Once an event is deleted, you cannot recover it and will have to create it again.

 Everything below this is for developers!
 If you only wanted to know how to use the website, there's no need to go any further.
 If you are interested in maintaining the website, all of the instructions are below!